Overnight indexed swap

 An overnight indexed swap (OIS) is an interest rate swap (IRS) over some given term, e.g. 10Y, where the periodic fixed payments are tied to a given fixed rate while the periodic floating payments are tied to a floating rate calculated from a daily compounded overnight rate over the floating coupon period.
-Note that the OIS term is not overnight; it is the underlying reference rate that is an overnight rate.
+The OIS term is not overnight; it is the underlying reference rate that is an overnight rate.
 The exact compounding formula depends on the type of such overnight rate.

 The index rate is typically the rate for overnight lending between banks, either non-secured or secured, for example the Federal funds rate or SOFR for US dollar, €STR (formerly EONIA) for Euro or SONIA for sterling.
 The fixed rate of OIS is typically an interest rate considered less risky than the corresponding interbank rate (LIBOR) because there is limited counterparty risk.

 LIBOR–OIS spread

 The LIBOR–OIS spread is the difference between IRS rates, based on the LIBOR, and OIS rates, based on overnight rates, for the same term.
 The spread between the two rates is considered to be a measure of health of the banking system.
 It is an important measure of risk and liquidity in the money market, considered by many, including former US Federal Reserve chairman Alan Greenspan, to be a strong indicator for the relative stress in the money markets.

 A higher spread (high Libor) is typically interpreted as indication of a decreased willingness to lend by major banks, while a lower spread indicates higher liquidity in the market.
 As such, the spread can be viewed as indication of banks' perception of the creditworthiness of other financial institutions and the general availability of funds for lending purposes.

 The LIBOR–OIS spread has historically hovered around 10 basis points (bps).
 However, during the 2008 financial crisis, the spread spiked to an all-time high of 364 basis points in October 2008, indicating a severe credit crunch.
 Since that time the spread has declined erratically but substantially, dropping below 100 basis points in mid-January 2009 and returning to 10–15 basis points by September 2009.